 What time does Notting Hill Festival start?

-How to get to Notting Hill Carnival
+How do I get to Notting Hill Carnival?

-By now this should be fairly obvious, but it’s going to be very, very busy.
+The clue is in the whole ‘two million revellers’ thing: it’s going to be very, very busy.
 How you get there depends where you’re coming from, but in any case, make sure you plan ahead and check TFL (Transport for London) for regular updates.

 Some local stations may be closed or exit only for crowd control, and buses will be diverted.